Last reviewed 30 April 2021

 their accessibility plan showing how they intend to improve access over time.

-Providers must work closely with parents and share information on how they support children with SEN and disabilities.
-They must also work in partnership with the local authority (LA) and other services or specialists where required.
+Early years providers must work closely with parents and provide information on how they support children with SEN and disabilities, regularly reviewing and evaluating the quality and breadth of the support they offer or can access.
+Providers must also work in partnership with the local authority (LA) and other services or specialists where required.

 All early years providers must also meet the requirements in the Equality Act 2010 by promoting equality of opportunity for disabled children, providing inclusive practice and making reasonable adjustments including aids to prevent disadvantage.